10 Money Saving Tips (that actually work)

 - Not much money saved.

-And it was super stressful.
+And life was stressful.

 The truth is..

-It all happened slowly.
+It happened slowly.

 One day at a time.

-One small money decision at a time.
+One small money decision after another.

 And one day I woke up thinking...

-"how the heck did I get here?"
+"how the heck did I get to this place?"

-Stressing about money was a terrible feeling.
+It was a terrible feeling.

 But working in finance helped me fix many of my bad habits.